anthonyjdella/twilio-quest-booth-mission/README.md

 ## What is Different with this Version?

-1. First & second challenges are much trickier, as they're riddles the user needs to figure out.
+1. First & second challenges are much trickier, as they're coding riddles the user needs to figure out.
-2. If the player exits the mission after barriers have been lowered, they will reset.
+2. If the player exits the mission after any barrier has been lowered, they will reset.
 3. Updated titles, menus, and instructions.
 4. Voice Call challenge no longer uses a TwiML bin URL.
 Instead, players just enter the TwiML directly.
 5. Fixed a bug where the code editor was not resetting.
-6. Revamp the map with a new terrain.
+6. Revamp the map with an all new terrain.
-7. Add NPCs with dialog to make the experience more interactive.
+7. Added 2 NPCs with dialog to make the experience more interactive.
 8. Replaced the WhatsApp mission with a Video challenge.
 Because there aren't many WhatsApp users in the US.
+9. Added a counter to each mission/challenge which increments each time one is completed.
+Now we know how many people have completed each area!
+10. Added an iFrame that shows the name of the conference (needs to be updated each time).
+This is a seperate project that needs to run on localhost:3000.

 ---